 - HEPA: Other filters or no, your air purifier SHOULD come with a HEPA (High-Efficiency Particulate Arrestance) filter.
 Not “HEPA-like” or “HEPA-type” but “true HEPA”.
 The first two are not regulated by the government, so be wary.
 HEPA removes 99.97% of particles sized 0.3 microns and less that can go deep within our lungs.

 - Carbon filter: While HEPA is the gold standard of air purifiers, they do not filter harmful gases and odour.
-Recommended for those who stay in an industrial area.
+Carbon filters are highly recommended for those who stay in or close to industrial areas.

 What You Should Avoid: